Anveio/mturk-engine/DEVELOPERS.md

 Functions that describe how to manipulate data.
 E.g. sorting, filtering and grouping search results.

 ### `/api`
-These functions make network requests.
+These async functions make network requests.
 If the network request is successful (and a document object is received), the api function also calls parsing functions to extract data from the received document.
 Otherwise, they throw an error.
-That error is propagated to a saga, which handles the error by dispatching the appropriate `SOME_API_FAILURE`.
+That error is propagated to a saga, which handles the error by dispatching the appropriate `SOME_API_FAILURE` action.

 ### `/sagas`
 These are the link between action dispatching functions and api functions.
-Sagas translate `SOME_API_REQUEST` into `SOME_API_SUCCESS` or `SOME_API_FAILURE`.
+Sagas translate `SOME_API_REQUEST` actions into `SOME_API_SUCCESS` actions or `SOME_API_FAILURE` actions.

+### Note: Mturk Engine ships with Redux DevTools enabled.
+Download Redux DevTools for your browser: [Chrome](https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd?hl=en) / [Firefox](https://addons.mozilla.org/en-US/firefox/addon/remotedev/)